 In his study at the University of Wisconsin-Madison, designed to mimic an animal shelter environment, Dr. Schultz vaccinated with one dose of Distemper vaccine just four hours prior to the puppies being placed in a room with Distemper-infected/diseased dogs.
 All of the puppies (which were vaccinated at 12 weeks), were protected against distemper in this challenge study.

-Although two and even 3 doses of vaccine were the original recommendations made in the AAHA 2003 Canine Vaccine Guideline, the research shows that the series of vaccinations is unnecessary.
-Puppies vaccinated once at 12 weeks of age with a high titer vaccine have a virtually 100% chance of being protected.
-If you feel you must vaccinate your puppy but want to reduce the risk as much as possible, vaccinating once at 12 weeks is a safe and effective approach.
+Although two and even three doses of vaccine were the original recommendations made in the AAHA 2003 Canine Vaccine Guideline, the research shows that the series of vaccinations is unnecessary.
+Puppies vaccinated once at 12 to 16 weeks of age with a high titer vaccine, according to research done by Dr Schultz, have a virtually 100% chance of being protected.
+If you feel you must vaccinate your puppy but want to reduce the risk as much as possible, vaccinating once at 16 weeks is a safe and effective approach.
 If you are not comfortable with just one vaccine, have your vet run a titer test three weeks after the vaccination.
 If there is circulating antibody (any amount will do), it is highly likely he has seroconverted and he will be protected for life.
 If you are not sure of this fact, you might want to read this article.

 It is important to note that if you wait until 12 weeks of age to vaccinate your puppy, you should keep him away from areas where there is a lot of dog traffic.
 One such area is the vet’s office!
 If you must bring your puppy under 12 weeks to the vet, it is important to carry him in and out as this is likely the most likely place for him to pick up viruses.
 Your best bet is to get the first appointment of the day when you know the floors and tables will be at their cleanest.
 Despite the heavy vaccination schedules, 28% of vaccinated puppies still get Parvovirus.
 Part of the reason is that they are exposed to the vet’s office where it is highly likely that he will come into contact with Parvovirus or shed virus from vaccinated dogs on the property.